kpower7/MITx-CTA/README.md

-This is a reposity for MIT SCx course problems using Python or R.
+This is a repository for MIT SCx course problems, using Python or R.

 Have fun learning!